junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Three common health problems for which people too often request medicines they do not need are (1) the common cold, (2) minor cough, and (3) diarrhea.

 The common cold is best treated by resting, drinking lots of liquids, and at the most taking aspirin.
-Penicillin, tetracycline, and other antibiotics do not help at all (see p.
-163).
+Penicillin, tetracycline, and other antibiotics do not help at all (see [page 163](#page-163)).

 For minor coughs, or even more severe coughs with thick mucus or phlegm, drinking a lot of water will loosen mucus and ease the cough faster and better than cough syrup.
-Breathing warm water vapor brings even greater relief (see p.
-168).
+Breathing warm water vapor brings even greater relief (see [page 168](#page-168)).

 Do not make people dependent on cough syrup or other medicines they do not need.

 For most diarrhea of children, medicines do not make them get well.
 Many commonly used medicines (neomycin, streptomycin, kaolin-pectin, Lomotil, chloramphenicol) may even be harmful.

-What is most important is that the child get lots of liquids and enough food (see p.
-155 to 156).
+What is most important is that the child get lots of liquids and enough food (see [page 155](#page-155) to 156).
 The key to the child’s recovery is the mother, not the medicine.
 If you can help mothers understand this and learn what to do, many children’s lives can be saved.